keijiro/DepthInverseProjection/README.md

 Notes
 -----

-- It uses [DrawProcedural] and [SV_VertexID semantics] in the vertex shader, so that it requires [shader compilation target] 3.5 at minimum.
-This is not essential but used to keep code simple and clean.
+- It uses [DrawProcedural] and [SV_VertexID semantics] in the vertex shader to draw a full screen triangle, so that it requires [shader compilation target] 3.5 at minimum.
+This is not essential but used to keep code simpler.
 - Note that the view space matches to the OpenGL convention (camera forward == negative Z).